top of page

 Mauve Stinger Jellyfish Stings

-The mauve stinger jellyfish is typically 1 to 5 inches in diameter and are colored pink, mauve or light brown with a phosphorescent bell.
+Mauve stinger jellyfish are typically 1 to 5 inches in diameter and are colored pink, mauve or light brown with a phosphorescent bell.
 The nematocysts (the stinging cells of a jellyfish) are on the tentacles, the oral arms, and what is somewhat unusual for a jellyfish, on the surface of the bell.
 Envenomation can occur from contact with either alive or dead mauve stinger jellyfish.
 Typically, the stings are usually limited to the skin surface and cause only erythematous (reddish), edematous (swollen), and vesicular (blistering) lesions, with localized pain that can last for one to two weeks.
 Systemic complications or cutaneous infections are rare.
-The skin lesions can be circular or irregularly shaped, and scarring and hyperpigmentation may occur after healing.
+The skin lesions can be circular or irregularly shaped and scarring and hyperpigmentation may occur after healing.
 The venom is also able to cause severe generalized allergic reactions.
 Studies have revealed that most stings produce localized skin reactions, but a small percentage will have more serious systemic symptoms.
-There are no reports of fatalities, and there is a case report of Guillain-Barre syndrome following envenomation.[5]
-A relapse of the skin rash some years later may occur if re-stung by the mauve stinger jellyfish and has also been reported in some individuals who had no further contact with the jellyfish.
-There may be some cross reactivity between mauve stinger jellyfish venom and Portuguese man o’war venom which can stimulate an allergic reaction.[3]
+There are no reports of fatalities, but there is a case report of Guillain-Barre syndrome following envenomation.[7]
+A relapse of the skin rash some years later may occur if re-stung by another mauve stinger jellyfish and has also been reported in some individuals who had no further contact with the jellyfish.
+There may be some cross reactivity between mauve stinger jellyfish venom and Portuguese man o’war venom which can stimulate an allergic reaction.[5]

 mauve jellfish sting on a finger